delpreto/ActionNet/recording_data/ReadMe.md

     - Visualizers can be configured to either use matplotlib or pyqtgraph.
 Using pyqtgraph is faster and thus recommended:
     - `pip install pyqtgraph`
     - `pip install PyQt6`
+    - `pip install PyQt5` might also be needed
     - `pip install PyOpenGL`
     - To use matplotlib instead:
     - `pip install matplotlib`